 Athletic Wear and Bathing Suits

-Many manufacturers treat baby’s clothing with flame retardant chemicals.
-This process is designed to protect young children.
+Many manufacturers treat baby’s clothing and children’s sleepwear with flame retardant chemicals.
+This coating protects young children from flames.
 The coating left behind by a fabric softener sheet can reduce the effectiveness of this flame retardant treatment.

-Additionally, overuse of fabric softener sheets can lead to the buildup of lint on any article of clothing.
-Make sure you think carefully about the items in your laundry before you throw in a dryer sheet.
+Overuse of fabric softener sheets can lead to the buildup of lint on any article of clothing.
+Make sure you consider the items in your laundry before you throw in a dryer sheet.

-We mentioned some of the issues that could be caused by a clogged dryer filter above, including poor drying or a dryer that won’t run properly.
-You may clean your filter and find that these problems persist, indicating a larger problem with your dryer.
+We mentioned some issues that a clogged dryer filter could cause, including poor drying or a dryer that won’t run properly.
+If you’re cleaning your filter and your dryer is still malfunctioning, you may need to dig deeper.

-These issues could indicate that you need to replace your dryer’s thermal switch, thermostat, or heating coils.
-You can get help returning your dryer to perfect working condition by contacting a dryer repair company here in Tacoma.
-The team at Top Shelf Services Service can offer you same-day dryer repairs with techs that are trained, licensed, and insured.
+Recurring heat issues could show that you need to replace your dryer’s thermal switch, thermostat, or heating coils.
+You can get help to return your dryer to perfect working condition by contacting a dryer repair company.
+The team at Top Shelf Services can offer you same-day dryer repairs with techs that are trained, licensed, and insured.

 Get Help with Dryer Repairs in Tacoma Today

-You can get help figuring out exactly why your dryer isn’t working by calling the professionals at Top Shelf Services Service.
-We have more than 20 years of experience repairing dryers in Washington State and we can start your repairs today.
-Call us at (253) 444-4786, or complete our online contact form to get started immediately.
+You can get help to figure out exactly why your dryer isn’t working by calling the professionals at Top Shelf Services.
+We have over 20 years of experience repairing dryers in Washington, and we can start your repairs today.
+Call us or complete our online contact form to get started.